StephanMoeller/zigmkay/README.md

 - Possibility to hook into "on tap entered", "on tap exited", "on hold entered" and "on hold exited".
 In qmk you can only hook into "key pressed/released" and then have to handle tap/hold logic yourself but then one cannot use all the standard tapping/holding logic already built into qmk.

 # Tasks
-Scanning
+## Scanning
- done  Debounce-support
+- done  Debounce-support
-(TODO) Sort array by either row or cols depending on the direction of the current and keep track of the key position indexes Processor done Support for mods applied to key presses,
+-(TODO) Sort array by either row or cols depending on the direction of the current and keep track of the key position indexes
+## Processor
+- done Support for mods applied to key presses,
-(TODO) Holds to switch layer
+- (TODO) Holds to switch layer
-(TODO) "Tap+hold for layer switch" on same keys
+- (TODO) "Tap+hold for layer switch" on same keys
-(TODO) "Tap+hold for modifiers switch" on same keys (TODO) Combos
+- (TODO) "Tap+hold for modifiers switch" on same keys
+- (TODO) Combos
-(TODO) Tri-layer functionality for two layers => 3rd layer (TODO) Tri-layer functionality for a shift key and a layer key => maybe this should not be a layer A + layer B = layer C but instead dual-hold => layer C/or mod changing
+- (TODO) Tri-layer functionality for two layers => 3rd layer
+- (TODO) Tri-layer functionality for a shift key and a layer key => maybe this should not be a layer A + layer B = layer C but instead dual-hold => layer C/or mod changing
-(TODO) Ensure special-tab case is covered
+- (TODO) Ensure special-tab case is covered
-(TODO) Find a way to do tri-layer support, eg no matter in what order, holding ie both thumbs should always give you a third layer.
+- (TODO) Find a way to do tri-layer support, eg no matter in what order, holding ie both thumbs should always give you a third layer.
 This is possible in default land in zmk, but in qmk it must be done manually.

-Hardware
+## Hardware
-(TODO) Support trrs connections
+- (TODO) Support trrs connections

 # Highligthed features
 - Written in zig.